pavelsolis/EMyields/README.md

 	- Raw.
 Original data files.
 	- Analytic.
 Analysis data files.*
 - Docs folder with the following subfolders:
 	- Paper.
-Files that make up the manuscript and the online appendix.
+Source files for the manuscript and the online appendix.
 	- Figures.
 Files for the figures used in the paper.
 	- References.
 File listing the cited references.